gadhagod/rockset-action/README.md

 # Rockset GitHub Integration

-Upload documents to your Rockset collections on repository pushes. \
+Upload documents from a repo file or URL to your Rockset collections on repository pushes.
+When commits are made to a specific directory, the specific documents from the directory can be added to your collection automatically. \
 [View on GitHub Marketplace](https://github.com/marketplace/add-rockset-docs)

 ## Secrets